Australia cuts sugar harvest outlook after Cyclone Debbie destroys crops

-CANBERRA, June 20 Australia on Tuesday trimmed its forecast for sugar production during the 2017/18 season by 7 percent after a destructive cyclone destroyed crops in a major producing region.
+CANBERRA, June 20 (Reuters) - Australia on Tuesday trimmed its forecast for sugar production during the 2017/18 season by 7 percent after a destructive cyclone destroyed crops in a major producing region.

 Sugar production in the world's third-biggest raw sweetener exporter will total 4.8 million tonnes in the 2017/18 season, the Australian Bureau of Agriculture, Resource Economics and Rural Sciences (ABARES) said, down from its previous estimate of 5.16 million tonnes in March.